CosmoStat/Tutorials/README.md

 6. Start a jupyter notebook instance by typing `jupyter notebook` on the terminal.
     If a browser window does not open, copy and paste the link that appears on the terminal prompt into your favorite browser.

+7. To test if the installation worked, run all the cells in the `test_CAMB_CLASS.ipynb` notebook, which you will find in the repo under the `work/`  directory.

 ### Installing manually and locally